February 12, 2026 • 11 min read

 If you want the broad storage triage version, use this companion guide: How to free up iPhone storage fast.

-iPhone storage full but nothing to delete: 15-minute quick fix order
+iPhone storage full but nothing to delete?
+Use this 15-minute fix

-If you need space now, run this order before deeper cleanup:
+If you need space now, or if you deleted photos but storage is still full, run this order before deeper cleanup:

 How to clear iPhone storage without deleting apps first